 If there an option in the device to set the USB mode, make sure it’s set to

-Open the desktop Chrome browser and navigate to the following URL:
+Open the desktop Chrome browser and type the following URL:

 Note: If there are no devices listed, you are probably missing the USB drivers on your computer.